-Martha H. Fleer Center for Adult Education Admissions (For Women and Men Age 23 and Older) Women and men who are interested in enrolling at Salem through the Fleer Center for Adult Education may request an application packet by calling (336) 721-2621, emailing admissions@Salem.edu or writing the Admissions Office, Salem College, 601 South Church Street, Winston-Salem, NC 27101.

-The completed application form must be accompanied by a \$30 application fee, official transcripts for all previous college level work, two letters of recommendation, proof of high school completion and a writing sample.
-An application interview is required.
-Applicants are invited for an interview once the completed application has been received and reviewed.
-Following the admissions interview, the applicant is notified of the admissions status in a timely manner.
+Martha H. Fleer Center for Adult Education Admissions (For Women and Men Age 23 and Older) Women and men who are interested in enrolling at Salem through the Fleer Center for Adult Education may apply online at www.Salem.edu.
+The completed application form must be accompanied by a \$30 application fee, official transcripts for all previous college level work, one letter of recommendation, proof of high school completion and a writing sample.